loopydoopysnoopy/c1-mini/README.md

 ### Solana Wallet
 - Create a Solana Wallet using a method that gives direct access to the private key
    - (ALISHA: Add note about JSON and expected array format)
+   - (ALISHA: Add note about phantom)
 - Devnet tokens are not real SOL.
 You can request a token airdrop to your wallet address using the Solana CLI or sources such as the [Solana Faucet](https://faucet.solana.com)
 - Submitting transactions to the mainnet-beta endpoint requires the purchase of real SOL tokens.
-- It may be helpful to maintain two separate wallets for your real and fake tokens.
+- It may be helpful to maintain two separate wallets and security levels for your real and fake tokens.

 #### Additional Solana Client Notes
 This project uses the public RPC endpoints hosted by Solana Labs.
 These API endpoints are meant for experimental use cases only and are subject to rate limits.
 For higher rates and production application usage, you should host a private RPC endpoint.
 Please see the Solana documentation for more details: [Clusters and Public RPC Endpoints](https://solana.com/docs/core/clusters)